chpbrijs/app-studio/Ghost/doc/design.md

 7.  void setNextPlayer()
     1.  change the name in the TextView
     2.  change the colour
+8. void editHighScores()
+    1.

 #### Screen 4: WinScreen

 <img src='IMAG1033.jpg' width = '200', height = '350'/>

 Views:

+1. TextView: display the winner's name
+2. TextView: state the reason for winning
+3. TextView: show the current place in the high score list

 Methods: